PaloAltoNetworks/terraform-aws-vmseries-modules/modules/vpc/README.md

 | <a name="output_vpn_gateway"></a> [vpn\_gateway](#output\_vpn\_gateway) | The entire Virtual Private Gateway object.
 It is null when `create_vpn_gateway` is false. |
 | <a name="output_vpn_gateway_route_table"></a> [vpn\_gateway\_route\_table](#output\_vpn\_gateway\_route\_table) | The Route Table object created to handle traffic from Virtual Private Gateway (VGW).
 It is null when `create_vpn_gateway` is false. |
 <!-- END OF PRE-COMMIT-TERRAFORM DOCS HOOK -->

-## Nested Map Input Variable Definitions

-For each of the nested map variables, the key of each map will be the terraform state resource identifier within terraform and must be unique, but is not used for resource naming.

-### security_groups

-The `security_groups` variable is a map of maps, where each map represents an AWS Security Group.